RyanCavanaugh/tsbuild/README.md

 The demo repo https://github.com/RyanCavanaugh/project-references-demo-2 is a buildable example that uses project references to set up a dozen projects in a complex graph.

+You'll also need to set `{ "composite": true }` in any referenced tsconfig file.

 ### Feedback

 Please include the full version number (printed at the top of every invocation) with any bug reports.
 I'll be publishing updates to the NPM package as I fix things / add features, so you may want to run 'npm update -g @ryancavanaugh/tsbuild' every so often to pick up the latest build.